leanix-public/scripts/modifyAttributesOnRelations/README.md

 ## Overview

 The importRelations script allows the user to change attributes on certain relations.
-The data is provided in the import.csv file.
+The data is provided in the *import.csv* file.

 The exportRelationship script allows the user to export all relations and specific attributes in these relations.
 To read different attributes, please refer to the query used in `getRelationVariablesToExport`.

-The results of the export is stored in Info.csv.
+The results of the export is stored in *Info.csv*.

 To achieve this behavior, the script uses GraphQL queries to both read and write data.